Table of Contents

-Potassium chloride is a salt containing a bond between a metal and a halogen.
+Potassium chloride is an ionic salt featuring a bond between an alkali metal and a halogen.
 It is denoted by the chemical formula KCl and is made up of potassium cations and chloride anions in a 1:1 ratio.
-It is characterized by a colorless, crystalline appearance and an odorless smell.

 The type of chemical bond that holds together the potassium and chlorine atoms in a potassium chloride molecule is an ionic bond.
 The electronegative chlorine atom accepts the 4s electron belonging to the potassium atom and an ionic attraction arises between the resulting K+ and the Cl– ions.